-Villagization and plantation development in the Lower Omo: the planners' view villages and introducing them to new farming methods would improve their lives.
+In 2012, the South Omo Zone Agriculture Bureau produced a "Villagization Plan" which described how, in the course of the coming year, the majority of inhabitants of the zone-some forty-five thousand people-would be moved into new villages (FDRE 2012).
+According to official documents, moving these people, referred to collectively as pastoralists, into new villages and introducing them to new farming methods would improve their lives.
 In the Plan the benefits of villagization are described as follows: (1) growing new crops, such as sugarcane, on irrigated fields would improve food security; (2) providing people with schooling and medical services would improve their health; (3) settling in planned villages would reduce conflicts that result from "mobility in search of water and pasture" (FDRE 2012:5).